tetratelabs/istio-0to60/docs/traffic-shifting.md

 --8<-- "customers-v2-canary.yaml"
 ```

-Note above the `weight` field specifying 10 percent of traffic to v2.
+Above, note the `weight` field specifying 10 percent of traffic to v2.
 Kiali should now show traffic going to both v1 and v2.

 - Apply the above resource.